jhrcook/Brief/README.md

-# Brief: A macOS app for quickly summarizing text
+# *Brief* - A macOS app for quickly summarizing text